felixsidzed/oxytocin/README.md

 # oxytocin
-An operating system built from scratch
+Oxytocin is a tiny operating system built from scratch